 Marvin Levy, long-time publicist and Senior Advisor to Mr. Spielberg, penned a general letter of support, stating: “Darin showed Creativity & Sensitivity in developing and filming Courage & Stupidity.
 By contacting us - and keeping us informed throughout the process - he conveyed a confidence that let us give him some unofficial advice while giving us the comfort that his film would be clever."
 (Read the letter HERE)

-More recent, Beckstead directed a Live Action FX Test for his creature creation, “Evil Nature."
-With an objective of demonstrating "innovative monster movement," he employed a unique blend of practical and digital effects, and upon completion, saw the work screen to critical acclaim at The LA International Short Film Festival and 2018's Indie Horror Film Festival, where it was awarded "Best Special FX."
+More recent, Beckstead directed a Live-Action FX Test for his creature creation, “Evil Nature."
+With an objective of demonstrating "innovative monster movement," he combined a unique blend of practical and digital effects, and upon completion, saw the work screen publicly at The LA International Short Film Festival and 2018's Indie Horror Film Festival, where it was awarded "Best Special FX."

-In the advertising world, Beckstead has directed commercial and promotional campaigns for clients such as The Larry King Cardiac Foundation, NordicTrack / HealthRider, Century 21, Sony Music, and The Children’s Miracle Network.
+In the world of advertising, Beckstead has directed commercial and promotional campaigns for clients such as The Larry King Cardiac Foundation, NordicTrack, Century 21, Sony Music, and The Children’s Miracle Network.

 OTHER INTEL: On Darin's Mother's side, his Great-Grandmother was a "Fitzgerald," giving him a matrilineal lineage that connects to John F. Kennedy.
 "Beckstead" was of the locational group of British surnames, meaning 'of Bickerstaffe' - a village and civil parish in West Lancashire, England.
 The name is found in early records as Bikerstat and Bikystath and first appears as "de Bikerstad" in records of English land grants at the end of the 12th century.